djmgit/scribble_api/README.md

    ```
    If there is no error, it returns an **ok** status along with a token which has to be used make all further requtests.

-3) http://app.accidentally14.hasura-app.io/api/add_note : This endpoint is used to save a new note.
+3) ```http://app.accidentally14.hasura-app.io/api/add_note``` : This endpoint is used to save a new note.
 It allows only POST
    request.
 It accepts all the parameters related to the new note like its title, body etc as a json object of the
-   following form:
+   following form.
+Also one has to send the auth token as a Authorization header.

    ```
+   Authorization: Bearer <token>
    {
     "note_title" :  <title of the note>,
     "note_body" : <body of the note>,